-Mr Anthony Roberts moved, by leave, that the following motions for the establishment of Parliamentary committees and the appointment of members be agreed to:
+Mr Andrew Constance moved, by leave, That the following motions for the establishment of Parliamentary committees and the appointment of members be agreed to:

 (1) A Portfolio Standing Committee to be known as the Legislative Assembly Committee on Transport and Infrastructure be appointed.
-The following portfolio responsibilities stand referred to the Committee –Infrastructure; Transport; Roads; Maritime and Freight.
+The following portfolio responsibilities stand referred to the committee – Transport and Roads; and Regional Transport and Roads.

 Terms of reference

 (3) The committee may examine, inquire into and report on the following matters concerning its portfolio areas: